Post-Divorce Modifications in VA

 When approving a modification, a judge may consider a number of variables including:

 A judge will look at the circumstances of each party to determine whether a modification is in order.
 In situations where children are involved, a judge will take into consideration what is in the best interest of the child.
-In requests for modifications regarding child custody, support, or visitation agreements, the requesting party will want to show how a change will improve a child’s well-being, or how the denial of a change would be detrimental.
-In some cases, it is not possible to revisit an agreement, for example, once financial assets or property have been sold or reinvested.
+In some cases, it is not possible to revisit an agreement, for example, once financial assets or property have been divided.

 When issues and disputes do not end after the dissolution of marriage, it may be necessary to seek post-divorce modifications.
-At Malinowski Hubbard, PLLC, our Fairfax family law attorneys have been honored in Best Lawyers® and Super Lawyers® and have decades of experience helping families to protect their interests.
-We strive to help our clients reach their goals amicably but can provide tenacious courtroom advocacy if litigation becomes necessary.
+At Malinowski Hubbard, our Fairfax modification attorneys have been honored in Best Lawyers® and Super Lawyers® and have over 40 years of combined experience helping families to protect their interests.
+We strive to help our clients reach their goals amicably but will provide tenacious courtroom advocacy if litigation becomes necessary.
 Secure the top-tier representation that you deserve and contact our firm today.